mrkcsc/android-media-picker/README.md

 ```

-For operations that require it, `WRITE_EXTERNAL_STORAGE` permission is added to the merged [Manifest](http://developer.android.com/guide/topics/manifest/manifest-intro.html).
+For operations that require it, `WRITE_EXTERNAL_STORAGE`, `READ_EXTERNAL_STORAGE` permissions are added to the merged [Manifest](http://developer.android.com/guide/topics/manifest/manifest-intro.html).
 You do not need to add this permission into your own manifest.

 ### License